-- Youth that turn 18 while still in state custody are considered to have "aged out" of foster care - 392 youth aged out in FY 2020 - DCF offers services to aged out youth to support them in their transition to self-sufficiency - DCF engages with the Kansas Youth Advisory Council for feedback on the needs of youth who are or who have been involved in child welfare services
+- Young adults who leave foster care without achieving permanency are provided transition supports to adulthood. - 478 young people transitioned to adulthood while in foster care in SFY21. - DCF engages with the Kansas Youth Advisory Council for feedback on the needs of youth who are or who have been involved in child welfare services